yigitabdulla/blog-mulakat/README.md

 A full-stack blogging platform with tournaments.
 Backend is an Express + MongoDB API; frontend is a React + Vite app styled with Tailwind.

+# Workflow

+1 - The admin creates a tournament.
+2 - Users register for the tournament.
+3 - When the number of users is full, the admin starts the tournament.
+4 - Blogs are randomly paired.
+5 - Users vote on the blogs, and the winner advances to the next round.

 ## Project Structure

 ```